nikagrawal2000/BDDSerenityWebAutomation/README.md

 [INFO]   - Full Report: file:///C:/Users/nik_a/eclipse-workspace/WebAutomationBDDSerenity/report/index.html
 [INFO]   - Single Page HTML Summary: file:///C:/Users/nik_a/eclipse-workspace/WebAutomationBDDSerenity/report/serenity-summary.html
 ```
-See end of page for sample reports screenshots
+See end of page for sample reports screenshots with screenshots
 ## Simplified WebDriver configuration and other Serenity extras
 The sample projects both use some Serenity features which make configuring the tests easier.
 In particular, Serenity uses the `serenity.conf` file in the `src/test/resources` directory to configure test execution options.
 ### Webdriver configuration